JanDornbusch/ClojureWebTutorial/tutorial19/Readme.md

 ;; ...

-;; we will need a response to non websocket requests
+;; we will need a response to non WebSocket requests

 (def non-websocket-request
   {:status 400